marq24/ha-fordpass/README.md

 # Fordpass Home Assistant Integration (EV dedicated) [v1.7x fork]

 [![hacs_badge](https://img.shields.io/badge/HACS-custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

+> [!WARNING]
+> ## Disclaimer - Use could lead to a (temporary) lock of your Fordpass account.
+> **This integration is not officially supported by Ford and as such using this integration could result in your account being locked out!**
+>
+> Please be aware, that we are developing this integration to best of our knowledge and belief, but cant give a guarantee.
+Therefore, use this integration **at your own risk**!
+>
+> - It's recommended to use/create a **separate Fordpass account** for this integration (see step-by-step procedure further below).
+> - It's recommended to use an **update interval of 240 seconds or higher** to prevent a lock of your Fordpass account.

 > [!NOTE]
 > This fork is WIP - and since I just own a EV (Mustang MachE 2023) I will focus on the features of the electrical vehicle data.